Exploring The MMPI Test

 MMPI test validity scales

 The MMPI also includes validity scales that help determine the test taker's response patterns and the accuracy of the results.
 These validity scales are essential for identifying exaggeration, minimization, or inconsistencies in the responses.
-Some of the key validity scales are:
+Some of the key validity scales include:

 • L Scale (Lie Scale): Identifies individuals who may be presenting themselves in a more favorable light by denying minor flaws and common shortcomings.